skybert/skybert-net/src/talks/charset-and-encoding/slides.md

 ---

-## Java source file uses Windows 1252 encoding
+## My.java has Windows 1252 encoding

-> will æ, ø and å be written correctly to the database?
+> will æ, ø and å be written correctly?

 1. Yes
 2. No